Table of Contents

 Transportation

+Transportation charges largely influence the living cost in Bristol for international students.
 Bristol is strategically connected to every major public transportation system, making it easily accessible and within walking distance of any university and the city’s top attractions.
 Bristol students have a number of transportation alternatives, including the world-famous Bristol railway station, buses, and pleasant taxis.
-So you can reduce your cost of living in Bristol by carefully choosing your means of transportation.
+So you can reduce the cost of living in Bristol by carefully choosing your means of transportation.

-In Bristol, Students can easily access over 150 buses operating 24/7 citywide, with daily tickets at £2.50.
+In Bristol, you can easily access over 150 buses operating 24/7 citywide, with daily tickets at £2.50.
 Students can opt for a discounted monthly pass at £50.
 This affordable and accessible public transportation system plays a significant role in the overall cost of transport for students in Bristol.
-The following is the detailed birfurcation of the modes and average fare in Bristol.

 - Bus: You can travel to and from the University campus and across Bristol.
 Students can get a 20% discount on all First bus tickets with a student ID card.
 A single ticket costs £1.50 and a day ticket costs £4.